anhthii/kafka-notes/README.md

 # Kafka notes

-These are the most relavant contents that I collected through some books and courses.
-After reading these notes, you will grasp a basic understanding of Kafka as well as how to configure your applications to use kafka properly.
+These are the most relevant contents that I collected through some books and courses then organized to help anyone who wants to learn Apache Kafka without going through too many resources on the Internet.
+Below might be the only material you need to grasp quite a deep understanding of Kafka as well as how to configure your applications to use Kafka properly in production.

+If you want to get a deeper understanding of Kafka or how to use Kafka Stream for big data processing.
+I highly recommend you check out the material including some books and courses that I linked in the reference section.

 ![](images/2020-09-20-13-00-07.png)
 <sup>image from https://www.cloudkarafka.com/blog/<sup>